St Ives Town Deal Low Carbon Transport

 Latest News

-The proposals are part of the St Ives Low Carbon Transport Strategy which aims to reduce the impact of vehicles on St Ives and introduce measures that encourage walking, cycling and the use of public transport.
+The scheme is the first to be delivered as part of the St Ives Town Deal Low Carbon Transport Strategy which aims to reduce the impact of vehicles on St Ives and introduce measures that encourage walking, cycling and the use of public transport.

 Engagement event 11 September 2024